mstocco/mariostoc.co/content/traininglog/20230528-challenge2023-4weeksout.md

 Sleep through the night but had a groggy morning.
 Productive day at work before going to the pool.
 Weather is sunny but just  17&deg;C.
 <!----->
 First 100m length (warm up) was done in 1:39 and I was pretty consistent in getting low 1:40s (or better) for the entire workout.
-This despite my right elbow being sore from an interaction with a rock during the MTB ride [last night](javascript:flick('wed');).
+This, despite my right elbow being sore from an interaction with a rock during the MTB ride [last night](javascript:flick('wed');).

 Could it be that the swimming in the wetsuit reset the _"level"_ in my head?
 Or maybe the uptick in speed is due to having shaved my legs for the race.
 Whatever, this was **a fun workout**.